WeTeam/WeBlog/how to build.md

 1. Use indexing manager to populate managed schema
 	* If that doesn't work, copy the `managed-schema` file from the `conf` folder of an existing Sitecore core.
 1. rebuild indexes

+## Packaging ##

+WeBlog uses Sitecore packages.
+A separate package is built for each minor version of Sitecore.

+Before creating the package, ensure the code has been built and deployed as per above instructions, and ensure the themes have been build as well.
+All unit and integration tests should be run.

+To create the package, copy the relevant `xml` file from the `data\packages` folder over to the `data\packages` folder of the Sitecore instance you'll be building from.
+The `WeBlog sc8.x.xml` file is for all Sitecore 8.x versions.
+The `WeBlog.xml` file is for all other versions.